-It’s not a bad idea to start by sitting on a chair, but if you want to develop your practice you may want to move on to a sitting arrangement that you specifically associate with meditation.
+It’s not a bad idea to start by sitting on a chair.
+However, if you want to develop your practice, you may want to move on to a sitting arrangement that you specifically associate with meditation.
 Whatever you decide, there are some essentials:

-Meditation guides will give detailed advice on achieving a good posture and a good teacher or other meditators can help with advice.
+Meditation guides will give detailed advice on achieving a good posture.
+Also, a good teacher or other meditators can help with advice.
 In my personal experience it’s taken years to become able to sit comfortably, that’s partly due to trying to be too ambitious.
 Nowadays I sit on a chair or, preferably, on a folding meditation stool.

 If you want to learn to meditate but don’t know where to start, this is a fantastic 10 minute meditation App.
 It’s a guided meditation which makes it great for beginners but it can also revitalise the practice for experienced meditators.
 Andy’s voice and delivery is spot on and the helpful graphics and commentary are delightful and clear.